-The History of Adult Stem Cells Treatment
+The History of Adult Stem Cell Treatment

 Adult stem cells were discovered over 40 years ago when researchers found that cells derived from bone marrow had the ability to form various tissues.
 Adult stem cells are early stage cells and under the right conditions, are capable of developing into other types of cells with the potential to regenerate damaged tissue.

-How Is Adult Stem Cells Utilized?
+How are Adult Stem Cells Utilized?